xiaojieliu123/xiaojieliu1002.github.io/content/authors/admin/_index.md

 # - Visitors
 ---

 I’m a second year Ph.D. student at the Economics Department of Northwestern University.
-My research focuses on Econometrics.
+My research is at the intersection of econometric theory, machine learning, and design of experiments to shape better policy decisions.